LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 > `Show Latest Download` `⌥` `D`

 Shows, opens or copies the last download.
-Very useful for quickly installing apps by opening the `.dmg` or previewing video downloads.
+Very useful for quickly installing apps by opening the `.dmg` or previewing videos that you've downloaded.
+And for quickly copying the last image you downloaded.
+[Download](#)

 ### Color Picker

 > `Pick Color` `⌥` `C`

-Color utilities
+Grab the color of any pixel on your screen.
+I've used alternatives in the past but they either had poor UX or were constrained to the browser.
+Extra marks for supporting other color formats such as OKLCH.
+[Download](#)

 ### Spotify Controls

-Pause Spotify by typing "sp", "sa"/"sd" for backwards/forwards

 - `Pause/Play` `⌥` `P`
 - `Next Song` `⌥` `]`
 - `Previous Song` `⌥` `[`

+.
+You may ask: "Why not use the dedicated media controls (F7, F8, F9) on the MacBook?
+Because if you're watching a youtube video, that's what they will control.
+It varies depending on what you're playing.
+[Download](#)

 ### Google Translate

 > `Quick Translate` `Alias: t`

-Type in one language [EN, PT, ES, IT, FR] and receive translations in all languages instantly
+Type in one language [EN, PT, ES, IT, FR] and receive translations in all languages instantly [Download](#)

 ### Toothpick

 > `Manage Bluetooth Connections` `⌥` `B`

-Switch between bluetooth and audio devices
+Connect/disconnect from your Bluetooth devices.
+[Download](#)

 ### Image Tools

 Compress and convert images.
 Useful for converting that photo you AirDropped to PNG.
+[Download](#)

 ## Surprising

 Extensions I didn't expect to exist and I use frequently.
+[Download](#)

 ### Change Case

 What a gem.
-Change case reads your selected text and
+Change case reads your selected text and replaces it with changed casing: UPPERCASE, lowercase, kebab-case.
+You name it.
+[Download](#)

 ### Unsplash

 > `Search Images` `⌥` `U`

-Search for the biggest stock photo archive inside Raycast.
-When you find the perfect one download or copy it
+Download and copy images the biggest stock photo archive in the internet.
+[Download](#)

 ## Quirky